 Most dogs will contract kennel cough at least once because it is highly contagious.
 Senior dogs, canines with a weakened immune system, and puppies are the most at-risk group for the dangers of kennel cough.

-Causes of Kennel Cough
+What are the Causes of Kennel Cough?

 Kennel cough is usually transmitted from one dog to the next through the air.
 The root cause can be viral bacteria, such as Bordetella bronchiseptica, a virus, including canine parainfluenza, or mycoplasma.